ansible/ansible/docsite/latest/rst/playbooks_loops.rst

 Finding First Matched Files
 ```````````````````````````

+.. note:: This is an uncommon thing to want to do, but we're documenting it for completeness.
+You probably won't be reaching for this one often.

 This isn't exactly a loop, but it's close.
 What if you want to use a reference to a file based on the first file found
 that matches a given criteria, and some of the filenames are determined by variable names?
 Yes, you can do that as follows::